• Skip to primary navigation

 Long Island Wills Lawyers

 Planning for your own death may seem morbid, but creating a will is incredibly important for your surviving family members.
 Without a will, it will be up to a court to distribute your estate’s assets.
 While judges do their best to allocate possessions to close relatives, it is far preferable to have complete control over who gets what.
-If you have a child, you must also have a will in place to assign them a guardian.
+If you have a minor child, you must also have a will in place to assign them a guardian.

 What Does a Will Do?

-A will designates important individuals, including:
+A will names the significant individuals, including:

 What Happens to an Estate if a Person Dies Without a Will?